This was all done for MariaDB. So in this post I will dive into the code of MySQL and show where the calculations and decisions will happen here.

 join_init_read_record()

 To say it short: looks a bit different than in MariaDB.
-But it's not so much different.
+But it's not so much different.cost-values

 current_record_count= record_count * position->records_read;